WPLY (AM)

 WPLY (610 kHz) is a commercial AM radio station licensed to Roanoke, Virginia, and serving Southwest Virginia and the New River Valley.
 WPLY simulcasts a sports radio format with WPLI 1390 AM in Lynchburg.
 Both stations are owned and operated by Mel Wheeler, Inc. Most programming is supplied by Fox Sports Radio.

-By day, WPLY is powered at 5,000 watts.
-But at night, when radio waves travel farther, it reduces power to 1,000 watts to protect other stations on 610 AM.
+By day, WPLY transmits 5,000 watts, but at night (when radio waves travel farther) it reduces power to 1,000 watts to protect other stations on 610 AM.
 WPLY has a directional antenna, using a five-tower array.
 The transmitter is at the end of Newman Drive in Salem.
-Programming is also heard on 175 watt FM translator W266CY at 101.1 MHz in Roanoke.
+Programming is also heard on 175-watt FM translator W266CY at 101.1 MHz in Roanoke.